Characterising and bounding the set of quantum behaviours in contextuality scenarios: Applications

-The above monogamy relations imply the potential application of preparation contextuality to quantum key distribution.
-In particular, we might replace the trusted party Charlie with a malicious eavesdropper Eve, who is trying to read certain messages $x$ encoded into the preparations of Alice, $\rho_x$, intended to Bob.
-In a particularly paranoid scenario, we might assume that Eve is responsible for the manufacturing of the devices of Alice and Bob, and therefore she has perfect knowledge of the states $\rho_x$ that Alice is able to prepare, as well as of the measurements $M^{y}_{b}$ that Bob is able to perform.
-However, we assume that the devices behave in the same way every round (\textit{i.i.d.~assumption} \cite{iid}), and that while running the \textit{porac} protocol, Alice and Bob have free will and can choose their settings $x$ and $y$ independently of Eve (\textit{free will assumption} \cite{DIQKD}).

-The protocol for extracting a secure key between Alice and Bob is as follows: they play many rounds of the (3,2)-\textit{porac} game, in each round uniformly randomly choosing their settings $x$ and $y$.
-After accumulating statistics from many rounds, Bob announces his input setting $y$ for each round via a classical public channel (that can be read but not modified by Eve).
-After learning these values, Alice only keeps her bit $a = x_y$ and discards the other two.
-At the same time, Eve measures her part of the quantum state (individually in each round, assuming \textit{no quantum memory} of Eve \cite{iid}), and produces a classical output $e$.
-The resulting tripartite correlation is of the form $p_{ABE|XY}(a,b,e|x,y) = \delta_{a,x_y} \tr[ \rho_x (M^y_b \otimes E_e) ]$.
-Averaging over all the setting choices, the parties end up with the tripartite probability distribution
+The monogamy relations {derived in the previous section} imply the potential application of preparation contextuality to quantum key distribution.
+In particular, we might replace the trusted party Charlie with a malicious eavesdropper Eve, who is trying to read the shared key.
+In a particularly paranoid scenario, we might assume that Eve is responsible for the manufacturing of the devices of Alice and Bob, and therefore she has perfect control and knowledge of the states $\rho_x$ that Alice is able to prepare, as well as the measurements $M^{y}_{b}$ that Bob is able to perform.
+However, we assume that Alice's preparations, whatever they may be, respect the operational equivalences necessary to guarantee parity obliviousness.
+Further, for simplicity, we assume that the devices behave in the same way every round (\textit{i.i.d.~assumption} \cite{iid}), and that while running the {\textit{porac}} protocol, Alice and Bob have free will and can choose their settings $x$ and $y$ independently of Eve (\textit{free will assumption} \cite{DIQKD}).
+We further assume that Eve measures her part of the quantum state in each round---assuming \textit{no quantum memory} of Eve \cite{iid}---and produces a classical output $e$.
+The resulting general tripartite correlation is of the form $p_{ABE|XY}(a,b,e|x,y) = \delta_{a,x_y} \tr[ \rho_x (M^y_b \otimes E_e) ]$, where Alice's preparations $\{\rho_x\}$ are potentially entangled states on $\cH_B\otimes \cH_E$.
+Averaging over all the setting choices, the parties end up with the tripartite probability distribution,

-and we will assume the uniform distribution $p_{XY}(x,y) = \frac{1}{16}$ for all $x$, $y$.
+and we will assume the uniform distribution $p_{XY}(x,y) = \frac{1}{24}$ for all $x$, $y$.